Canyon (satellite): History

 The Air Force did not acknowledge the existence of the program at all until 1990, thirteen years after the last Canyon was launched.
 However, the Soviets found out about it as early as 1975 and began taking preventative measures to stop their radio communications from being tapped into, including the replacement of satellite dishes with landlines.
 In addition, Geoffrey Prime, a British member of the Government Communication Headquarters, had contacts with the KGB and funneled various information regarding US satellite intelligence, which may have included details on Canyon.

-The Canyon program was succeeded by Chalet/Vortex, whose maiden voyage took place in June 1978.
+The Canyon satellites were eventually replaced with the next generation of COMINT satellites, the Vortex/Chalet series, whose maiden flight took place in June 1978.

+Satellites

+Seven Canyon satellites were launched from 1968 to 1977, all with Atlas SLV-3A (extended Atlas tanks for longer burn time) Agena D vehicles from LC-13 at Cape Canaveral rather than Vandenberg Air Force Base, due to the necessity of placing them in a geostationary orbit.

+The first Canyon (OPS 2222) was launched on August 6, 1968.
+Secrecy surrounding the satellite was tight, and the Air Force would say nothing other than that an "experimental payload" had been launched and it was the first "secret" launch conducted from the Cape since 1963.
+After a successful launch and orbital deployment, the satellite's mission ended disastrously when a ground controller sent an erroneous command that sent it into an unrecoverable tumble.